angelsolaorbaiceta/angel-archives/README.md

 # Angel Archives

-An archiving tool that xz-compresses and bundles files together into an archive.
+An archiving tool that bundles files together into an archive.
 Archives can be encrypted and decrypted for maximum privacy.

 ## Installation

-Make sure you’ve correctly installed Go v1.23 or greater and that the Go binaries are in your PATH (you want to append `$GOPATH/bin` to your `PATH` to access installed Go binaries).
+Make sure you’ve correctly installed Go v1.27.1 or greater and that the Go binaries are in your PATH (you want to append `$GOPATH/bin` to your `PATH` to access installed Go binaries).
 Then:

 ```bash